 The Duke of Edinburgh's Award is an important and popular part of Lancing’s co-curricular programme.
 The College is proud to continue running its own independent licence, which it has held since 1963.

-A fun adventure and major challenge, three progressive Award levels (Bronze, Silver and Gold) and a wide range of activities offer endless possibilities to Lancing pupils starting in the Fourth Form.
+A fun adventure and major challenge, three progressive Award levels (Bronze, Silver and Gold) and a wide range of activities offer endless possibilities to Lancing pupils, beginning in the Fourth Form.
 The programme builds self-confidence, self-discipline and resilience in young people and also enables them to develop vital leadership, team and collaboration skills.

 The design of the Lancing DofE within the College timetable also enables pupils to flexibility integrate and develop a wide variety of new skills and experiences.